 Teaching at the University of Michgian

-Here are the courses I taught and samples of materials I prepared as a Primary Instructor at the University of Michigan:
+Here are the courses I taught and samples of materials I prepared as a Graduate Student Instructor (GSI) at the University of Michigan:

 - Rational Choice Theory (PHIL 443) for Jim Joyce in Fall 2020 and Fall 2021